 How to Apply to Lower School

-Penn Charter requires that children applying to pre-kindergarten have turned four years old before Sept.
+Penn Charter requires that students applying to pre-kindergarten have turned four years old before Sept.
 1 of the year they enter Penn Charter; for kindergarten applicants, five years old; for first grade applicants, six years old.

-The deadline to complete an application for first-round consideration is December 1, 2020.
+Online application forms are available beginning September 1.
+The deadline to submit a complete application with all its components for first-round consideration is December 1.
 Applications completed subsequently will be considered for any remaining spaces on a rolling basis.
 The greatest availability of spaces for new students in the Lower School's entry points of pre-kindergarten and kindergarten is in the first round.

-A complete application includes all of the following:
+A complete application must include all of the following elements to be considered.

 Release for School Records Form